Our Top 5 Low-Stress Tips for a Healthier You in 2026

 It doesn’t have to be intense to be effective.
 A brisk 20-minute walk on your lunch break clears your head.
 A quick yoga flow in the morning wakes up your spine.
 Dancing in your kitchen while cooking counts.
 Just find ways to break up the sedentary parts of your day.
 Consistency beats intensity every time.

-Sleep is the foundation that holds up all the other tips.
-You can drink all the water and eat all the kale in the world, but if you’re only sleeping five hours a night, you’re going to feel terrible.
+Sleep is the quiet foundation under everything else.
+You can hydrate, eat well, and move daily, but if you’re running on five hours a night, you’re still going to feel awful.

-Sleep is when your body repairs itself and your brain "takes out the trash," processing the day's information.
+Sleep is when your body repairs, and when your brain “takes out the trash” from the day.

 We know it’s hard to put the phone down.
 But try to create a wind-down routine that doesn't involve blue light blasting into your eyeballs right before you try to sleep.
 Read a book, take a warm shower, or do some light stretching.
 Give your brain a signal that it’s time to power down.